01Troy/Project-3/README.md

 VWC manages the most number wells in Tanzania.
 VWC also has the highest number of non functional pumps.

 ### Limitations
-While preparing my data, I removed many columns that had similar information.
+While preparing the data, many columns  that had similar information were dropped.
 However, these variables might contain information that is important and would improve our prediction.
-Also while tuning the models, I used a few hyperparameters because of time and at times those that I used took a long time to load.
-I believe that if the models would be tuned with all the available hyperparameters, we would achieve even better results.
+Also while tuning the models, a few hyperparameters were used because of time as it took a long time to execute a code with these parameters.
+If the models would be tuned with all the available hyperparameters, better results are likely to be achieved.